shariq697/shariq697/README.md

 🚀 Featured Projects

+🚀 AI Resume Analyzer
+A full-stack AI-powered Resume Analyzer built with JavaScript (React), Node.js, and Ollama (Llama 3), styled using CSS.
+The system evaluates resumes and generates an ATS score with structured feedback, including strengths, improvement suggestions, and a recruiter-style summary.

 🔐 Phishing Website Detection System
 Built a machine learning system using 11,000+ phishing samples and 30+ security features.
 Achieved 96.9% accuracy using Random Forest after comparing multiple models.